Skip to navigation Skip to search Skip to content

 The shortest seat height for a bar stool is 17 inches, but that is also referred to as a vanity stool.
 Stools at this height are ideal for bathrooms, children’s rooms, and garages.

-For a 36 inch counter, a bar stool should have a height of around 24-26 inches.
+For a 36 inch counter, a bar stool should have a seat height of 26 inches.
 This measurement takes into account the average thickness of a countertop, which is typically around 1 to 2 inches.
+Some customers prefer a 24″ seat height which will sit lower, but this is all up to personal preference.

 For a 42 inch counter, a bar stool should have a seat height of around 30 inches.
 This measurement takes into account the average thickness of a countertop, which is typically around 1 to 2 inches.